sustrik/libdill/unixconnect.md

 * `EINTR`: The function was interrupted by a signal.
 * `EMFILE`: The maximum number of file descriptors in the process are already open.
 * `ENFILE`: The maximum number of file descriptors in the system are already open.
-* `EACCES`: The process does not have appropriate privileges.
 * `ENOBUFS`: No buffer space is available.
 * `ENOMEM`: There was insufficient memory available to complete the operation.